edi2004/playwright/docs/api.md

 ```

 > **NOTE** Mocking responses for dataURL requests is not supported.
-> Calling `request.respond` for a dataURL request is a noop.
+> Calling `request.fulfill` for a dataURL request is a noop.

 #### request.headers()
 - returns: <[Object]> An object with HTTP headers associated with the request.
 All header names are lower-case.